Don Blanding: "Vagabond's House"

+In 1939, Blanding wrote Drifter's Gold from his Carmel-by-the-Sea, California house, which he called "Vagabond's House."
+He penned many of his California books while living at Vagabond's House, located at Monte Verde Street and 6th Avenue.
+From 1938 to 1940, he also wrote a weekly column in the Carmel Pine Cone, called "From A Window In Vagabond's House."
+In February 1940, he wrote in his column that he had sold his Vagabond's House to Bob and Helen Spencer.

 Blanding as an artist

 Blanding's paintings often portray undersea views, flowers and branches.
 Underwater Scene, from c.
 1927–30, demonstrates his use of sharp outlines and lack of shading.
 His ink drawings are a powerful part of his many literary publications.
 From 1938 to 1942, Don Blanding designed Hawaiian themed tableware for Vernon Kilns, near Los Angeles, California.
 The patterns he designed are Aquarium, Coral Reef, Delight, Ecstasy, Glamour, Hawaii, Hawaiian Flowers, Hilo, Honolulu, and Lei Lani.

 Personal life

-Blanding married the socialite, Dorothy Binney Putnam, on June 13, 1940, and they lived together in Fort Pierce, Florida.
+Blanding married socialite, Dorothy Binney Putnam, on June 13, 1940, and they lived together in Fort Pierce, Florida.
 They divorced in June 1947, leaving no descendants.
 Blanding died of a heart attack at his home in Los Angeles on June 9, 1957, at the age of 62.

 Legacy

 On May 1 each year, Hawaiians celebrate "Lei Day", first conceived in 1927 by Blanding.
 At the time, Blanding was employed by the Honolulu Star Bulletin, and he shared his idea with columnist Grace Tower Warren, who came up with the phrase, "May Day is Lei Day".
 The Hawaiian song, "May Day is Lei Day in Hawaii" was composed in 1927 by Ruth and Leonard "Red" Hawk.

 The Don Blanding Poetry Society in Enid, Oklahoma is named after him.
 Blanding lived in Enid as a child from age 3 to 7.

+Kingfisher, Oklahoma's Don Blanding Avenue is named after the poet.
+In 1957 Kingfisher posthumously renamed Euclid Avenue after Blanding because he was born in a house at Euclid and Eighth.